metabase/metabase/docs/actions/introduction.md

 - Let team members remove redundant data.
 - Create a customer feedback form and embed it on your website.

-Actions are associated with [models](../data-modeling/models.md), but actions operate on the raw tables that back those models (so actions indirectly affect models based on the affected tables).
+Actions must be added to a [model](../data-modeling/models.md), but actions only run on the raw tables that back those models (so actions will never edit your [model definition](../data-modeling/models.md#edit-a-models-query).

 ## Enabling actions